AlexZ1007/PAO-JAVA-PROJECT/Readme.md

 ### As an unregistred user
 - login
 - view help
+- exit

 ### As user
 - bid
-- view auctions list
-- view item last bid
+- view items
+- logout
-- view won items
+- view the winners of the auction
+- change name

 ### As admin
 - add user
 - insert items in the auction
 - open auction
-- close auction user
+- close auction